jwdtranslations/lgqm/static/content/chapters/volume-1/chapter-1.md

 Xian Zishan and Wang Luobin both took in a deep breath.
 This new world that Wen Desi had discovered was one the precipice of a terrible abyss.

 \[TN\]
 Some brief background on the time period our otaku friends are talking about.
-Tian Qi was the second last Ming Emperor, and reigned between 1620-1627 CE.
-He would be succeeded by his younger brother Chong Zhen in 1627\.
-Chong Zhen’s reign would in turn end in 1644 with him committing suicide after rebels entered the imperial capital Beijing.
+Tianqi was the reign name of the second last Ming Emperor, and reigned between 1620-1627 CE.
+He would be succeeded by his younger brother Chongzhen in 1627\.
+Chongzhen’s reign would in turn end in 1644 with him committing suicide after rebels entered the imperial capital Beijing.
 With Chong Zhen’s demise, so too would end the almost 300-year-old Ming Dynasty, the last imperial dynasty of China ruled by the Han people.
 The Ming Dynasty would be superseded by the Qing Dynasty led by the Manchu people.
 The Manchus would in turn last until the early 20th century, after which the history of imperial China comes to an end and we must turn to a history of modern China.

 Now, it is important to note that there is some perception that the Qing Dynasty wasn’t a real “Chinese” dynasty because of racial reasons.
 The Han ethnicity are the majority ethnicity in China, constituting 92% of the modern population and making up almost 17.5% of the entire world’s population.
 Racial tensions are a fairly common point of conflict in pre-modern China.
 See for instance the literature surrounding one of the bloodiest conflicts in human history, which westerners should really know more about, the Taiping rebellion.
 This was an anti-Manchu revolt by the Han Chinese in the 1850s.
 More than twenty million people died as a direct result of this conflict.

 On that pleasant note, the transitions between any of the imperial dynasties were indeed highly turbulent, chaotic times.
-Any passing student of Chinese history would know this.
 There would inevitably be widespread clashes between internal rebels and external invaders who all perceived the imperial throne to be weak and wanted to claim it for themselves.
 The conflicts would then cause famine and spread disease as armies moved across the continent.
 The Ming-Qing transition phase, which our time travellers are heading towards, is no exception.
-Comparing the histories of China and Western countries, the thing that stands out the most are the sheer death tolls.
-Conflicts involving hundreds of thousands would regularly show up, unlike in the West where we only really see such figures well into the industrial era.
 It is perhaps thus unsurprising that our protagonists are not exactly clapping with joy about where their tunnel—and fate—leads.

 [^7]:  First chapter published June 2009 on Qidian.

 [^8]:  The Pearl River delta is an area that covers modern day Guangdong, Hong Kong and Macao.

-[^9]:  In China, there is a *very* strong perception that to ‘succeed’ as a man one must own a house and a car, as these are common requirements of the bride’s family (in China family opinion matters a *lot* when choosing a spouse, unlike here in the west)
+[^9]:  In China, there is a _very_ strong perception that to ‘succeed’ as a man one must own a house and a car, as these are common requirements of the bride’s family (in China family opinion matters a _lot_ when choosing a spouse, unlike here in the west)

 [^10]:  11/11.
 Known as Singles’ Day, an unofficial Chinese holiday.
 Main activity is online shopping.
 I think the connection between the date and being ‘single’ should be self-evident.